 About Comics Art Museum

-Also known as the Belgian Comic Strip Center is a museum dedicated to Belgian Comics.
-It is an Art nouveau building that served as a textile store.
+Also known as the Belgian Comic Strip Center, this a museum dedicated to Belgian Comics.
+It is an Art Nouveau building that served as a textile store.
 But after the death of its owner, it was closed.
 Later due to vandalism, it ended up in bad shape.
-Popular artists of the 1980s planned to restore the building and convert it into a museum dedicated to the history of Belgian comics.
+Famous artists of the 1980s planned to restore the building and convert it into a museum dedicated to the history of Belgian comics.